Upward Sun River site: Infant burials

 In a 2013 excavation of the site, researchers discovered the remains of two female infants in a layer directly underneath the cremated individual.
 The two individuals were covered in red ochre and buried together in a pit burial with grave goods, including four decorated antler rods, two lithic dart points and bifaces.

 The antler rods and dart points were likely part of a weapon system.
 The two individuals were given the names Xach'itee'aanenh t'eede gaay (Sunrise child-girl) and Yełkaanenh t'eede gaay (Dawn twilight child-girl) by the local people and are referred to by archaeologists as USR1 and USR2, respectively.

 One of the individuals (USR2) was a prenatal, possibly stillborn 30-week-old fetus, while the other (USR1) was a 6- to 12-week-old infant.
 The prenatal individual is the only prenate and youngest Late Pleistocene individual to be recovered in the Americas.

 All three died during the summer.
 Their teeth show features most similar to those found in Native Americans and Northeast Asians.

 Archaeogenetics

 In 2015, researchers were able to extract the entire mitochondrial genome from both individuals.
 In 2018, researchers successfully sequenced the nuclear DNA from the petrous bone of both individuals, yielding around 17-fold coverage from USR1 and low coverage from USR2.
-Based on osteological analysis, the two infants were previously thought to be female; this assessment is corroborated by evidence from DNA analysis.
+Based on osteological analysis, the two infants were thought to be female; this assessment is corroborated by evidence from DNA analysis.